nginxinc/nginx-azure-workshops/labs/lab6/readme.md

 1. You will now pin this chart to your custom dashboard.
 Within the chart pane, click on `Save to dashboard > Pin to dashboard`.

-    Within the `Pin to dashboard` pane, by default the `Existing` tab should be open with your recent created dashboard selected.
+    Within the `Pin to dashboard` pane, by default the `Existing` tab should be open with your recently created dashboard selected.
 Click on `Pin` button to pin the chart to your dashboard.

     ![pin upstream chart](media/lab6_pin_upstream_chart.png)